Platt College's New Campus as of September 12, 2022

 The SFA budgets are reviewed annually in July and reflect an academic year at Platt College which is equivalent to 9 months.
 Because of the nature of the program offered at Platt College, the Financial Aid department uses one budget based on the cost of living in comparison in metro Denver.

 The financial aid department conducts a student need analysis estimating the amount of assistance a student will require after accounting for the expected resources available from that student and his or her family.
 The need analysis has two basic components: (1) the student’s cost of attendance (COA), which is a reasonable estimate of what it will cost the student to attend Platt College for 36-months; and (2) an estimate of the expected family contribution (EFC), which is calculated by a federally-approved formula that accounts for income, assets, number of family members attending college, and other information.
 The difference between the COA and the EFC determines the eligible amount of need-based financial aid an eligible student will be awarded.

-The following table shows the Student Budget Base for FY 2019-2020 for Student Living at Home, and Students Living off Campus.
+The following table shows the Student Budget Base for FY 2021-2022 and 2022-2023 for Students Living at Home, and Students Living off Campus.
 The student monthly budget base includes monthly costs typically incurred by all students.
-The table is based on the Colorado Commission of Higher Education’s (CCHE) FY 2019-2020 Student Budget Parameters available on line at https://cdhe.colorado.gov/sites/highered/files/2020-03/2020-2021-student...
+The table is based on the Colorado Commission of Higher Education’s (CCHE) FY 2021-2022 Student Budget Parameters and Colorado Commission of Higher Education's (CCHE) FY 2022-2023 Student Budget Perimeters available online.

 (These amounts are subject to change and may vary from student to student depending on academic progression.)

 |Students Living at Home 2021-2022||Students Living at Home 2022-2023||Students Living Away from Home 2021-2022||Students Living Away from Home 2022-2023|